 AWS Lambda contains 263 separate billable line items, in which each item has its own price.
 The configuration of a Lambda function is quite simple and consists of specific memory allocation and a timeout value.
 The allocation of CPU capacity is done proportionally to the amount of memory allocated.
 Thus, increasing memory allocation means increasing CPU allocation, which improves the performance of a processing-intensive function.
-Let’s see the general pricing model of AWS Lambda:
+Let’s see the general AWS Lambda pricing model:

 AWS charges $0.20 per 1 million requests after a free buffer gets consumed and the usage cost is billed GB/seconds i.e., number of GBs of memory allocated to a task per the seconds it runs.
 The first 400,000 GB-seconds of activity is provided for free and a small aggregated price is charged afterwards.

 The cost of each function is calculated by multiplying both of these values together, which produces a unit GB-sec.
-Where the current price of AWS Lambda is –
+Where the current AWS Lambda pricing –

 - Compute charges: $0.00001667/invocation